mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 ```

 And `aursync` which will download and build packages and ensure packages in the
-repo are up to date.
+repository are up to date.

-For `aursync` to work, we need to add a repo to `/etc/pacman.conf`
+For `aursync` to work, we need to add a repository to `/etc/pacman.conf`

 ```ini
 [mdaffin]